-4. Maker’s marks.
 It was quite common back in the day for furniture makers to mark their creations much in the same way as artists usually do.
 Such a mark, if found, is extremely important in valuing antiques as its presence alone can increase a piece’s value tremendously.
-(For more on Makers Marks see Appendix A.)

-5. Provenance.
-If you are lucky enough to buy a piece from an original owner or a family member of an original owner then you may need able to get direct information as to the furniture’s origin, age, and value.
+If you’re lucky enough to buy a piece from an original owner or a family member of an original owner then you may be able to get direct information as to the furniture’s origin, age, and value.
 This is especially true if you’re haunting estate sales looking for your next project.

 If your newest project piece doesn’t appear to have value as is (beyond what you paid for it), take heart.
 That means you can move forward with making it more beautiful, useful, AND valuable with a clear conscience.
 Grab your tools and let’s go!